 Manta Point or Karang Makassar is the longest dive site in the park with more than 2,5 km long.
-With a depth comprise between 6 to 12 m it is a shallow dive site which makes it also a very popular place to go snorkeling.
+With a depth comprise between 6 to 12 m it is a shallow dive site which makes it also a very popular place to go snorkeling and diving in Komodo National Park.
 Karang Makassar is called Manta Point due to the presence of Mantas all year long, a huge marine creature that can grow up to 6 meters wide.
 Though they are huge in size, they are considered as the unharmed sea animal.
 They are known to gather in big groups of more than 20 swimming dancing around you.
 Although seeing manta rays can't be guaranteed, Manta Point offers excellent snorkeling experience.
 Turtles, sharks, eagle rays, giant trevallies, huge clams, various kind of sponges, and cuttlefish are things you may see during your snorkeling.

 Batu Tiga: The corail garden